Vbanety/Vbanety/README.md

 ### Hi there 👋
+It's Viny here, I’m currently working on TIVIT as SUPPORT SERVICE DESK, and keeping a hard routine in studies for to become a FrondEnd Developer.

 <!--
 **Vbanety/Vbanety** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.